Tax Credits: What does the law mean?

 This section of the website contains links to various government websites that provide information about tax credits and to HMRC technical manuals that contain guidance on how HMRC operate the tax credits system.

-Government websites: In this section you will find links to Government websites that provide information about tax credits including the HMRC site and GOV.UK.
-The main content about tax credits which used to be held on the HMRC website was re-styled and transferred to GOV.UK during the summer of 2014, although some information, such as manuals and contact details also remain on the HMRC website during the transition phase.
+Government websites: In this section you will find links to Government websites that provide information about tax credits.
+The main content about tax credits which used to be held on a separate HMRC website was re-styled and transferred to GOV.UK during the summer of 2014, all manuals and other materials have now transferred to GOV.UK and the HMRC website address redirects to GOV.UK.
 Previous content from the archived HMRC website remains available on the National Archive website, although this is no longer updated and maintained so will gradually become out of date.

 Tax credits manuals: There is a wealth of information about tax credits contained in three manuals that set out HMRC guidance in more detail as well as outline various processes that staff follow.
 These manuals can be very useful for advisers when challenging overpayments.